Loading... Please wait...Click on the links below to learn more about them:

 The 30 gram manual mix dispenser is easy to use.
 Please use the following techniques for optimal performance.

-The U.S. government requires that all products which will come in contact with drinking water pipes, tanks, or other objects be tested for potability ratings.
-Due to the high cost of these yearly tests, Mr. Sticky's products have not been tested for use with potable water.
-Therefore we can not state that the products have been rated as safe by the U.S. Government for use with potable water systems.
+Can I use Mr. Sticky's Adhesibes for Drinking Water Pipes?
+The U.S. government requires that all products which will come in contact with drinking water pipes, tanks, or other objects will be tested for potability ratings.
+Due to the high costs of these yearly tests, Mr. Sticky's products have not been tested for use with potable water.
+Therefore we cannot state that the products have been rated as safe by the U.S. Government for use with potable water systems.

 When one uses a flame to treat the surface, even though the surface barely warms (if our flame treating directions are followed properly the surface temperature of the poly is similar to human body temperature after flame treating), the flame is delicately burning the surface and this prepares the surface for structural bonds.